 One of the keys to immunizing kids from becoming bullies, or to help them after the behavior has been recognized, is to work on their sense of empathy.

-"Parents need to talk to their kids about things like that, about being kind, feeling empathy for other people and showing respect to all people," says McDonald, contributing author to Bully Proofing for High Schools.
+“Parents need to talk to their kids about things like that, about being kind, feeling empathy for other people and showing respect to all people,” says McDonald.
 The parents should also take a closer look at their own attitudes.

 “Kids sometimes pick up aggressive thinking and behaviors from people around them.
 If we as adults show intolerance and don’t take the time to be empathetic, they learn from that.”